dawidkotarba/interview_questions/engineering_management.md

 - How do you organize your day / week?
 - How do you create reports for your projects?
 - How do you ensure you and your teams are up-to-date on company policies?
+- What best practices do you follow to ensure high quality of the code?
+- You got an old legacy system without tests.
+Your team needs to implement several big features.
+What would you do to ensure nothing is broken and the code delivered?

 ## Conflict management
 - How do you resolve conflicts in your Team?